jutkko/zfaff/README.md

 1. Continue to practice and learn about investing
 1. Maximise the amount of help one can generate by legerating long-term compouding technique

-## How to view your donations' performance
+## How to view your donation's performance
 TODO

 ## How to donate